-- Level 1.
+- .4 Depending on the capability of a piping system to maintain its strength and integrity, there exist three different levels of fire endurance for piping systems. - (i) Level 1.
 Piping having passed the fire endurance test specified in Appendix 1 of IMO Resolution A.753(18), as amended by IMO Resolutions MSC.313(88) and MSC.399(95) for a duration of a minimum of one hour without loss of integrity in the dry condition is considered to meet level 1 fire endurance standard (L1).
-Level 1W

-Piping systems similar to Level 1 systems except these systems do not carry flammable fluid or any gas and a maximum 5% flow loss in the system after exposure is acceptable (L1W). - (ii) Level 2.
+Level 1W Piping systems similar to Level 1 systems except these systems do not carry flammable fluid or any gas and a maximum 5% flow loss in the system after exposure is acceptable (L1W). - (ii) Level 2.
 Piping having passed the fire endurance test specified in Appendix 1 of IMO Resolution A.753(18), as amended by IMO Resolutions MSC.313(88) and MSC.399(95) for a duration of a minimum of 30 minutes in the dry condition is considered to meet level 2 fire endurance standard (L2).
 Level 2W - Piping systems similar to Level 2 systems except a maximum 5% flow loss in the system after exposure is acceptable (L2W). - (iii) Level 3.
-Piping having passed the fire endurance test specified in Appendix 2 of IMO Resolution A.753(18) as amended by IMO Resolutions MSC.313(88) and MSC.399(95) for a duration of a minimum of 30 minutes in the wet condition is considered to meet level 3 fire endurance standard (L3).

-.3 Permitted use of piping depending on fire endurance, location and piping system is given in Table 1 "Fire Endurance Requirement Matrix".

-.4 For Safe Return to Port purposes (Regulation.
-21.4 of SOLAS Chapter II-2), plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard.
+Piping having passed the fire endurance test specified in Appendix 2 of IMO Resolution A.753(18) as amended by IMO Resolutions MSC.313(88) and MSC.399(95) for a duration of a minimum of 30 minutes in the wet condition is considered to meet level 3 fire endurance standard (L3). - .5 Permitted use of piping depending on fire endurance, location and piping system is given in Table 1 "Fire Endurance Requirement Matrix". - .6 For Safe Return to Port purposes (SOLAS II-2/21.4), plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard.